Never give up, even if the world is against you. [We] celebrate every moment in our son’s life, even if it’s his last.

 Latest News?

-Now our son is 5 years old.
+Now our son is five years old.
 He is paralyzed and has difficulty holding his head up.
-He doesn’t look at subjects, doesn’t speak, eats baby food, and practically doesn’t gain any weight.
-We don’t know what he understands and what he doesn’t.
+He doesn’t look at people or objects, can’t speak, eats baby food, and practically doesn’t gain any weight.
+We don’t know what he understands, or doesn’t.
 He cries often and looks in one direction.

 Let’s Connect